-Readers of this article should understand that ...
+Readers of this page should understand that ...

-- a computer game is a whole world and as such only has mechanics but no classical understanding of game rules.
+- a computer game is a whole world with its own but also reality-dependent laws.

 - the computer game medium is expressive and conveys messages implicitly and explicitly.
 In this regard the computer game can be analyzed with different methods.

 - a computer game is the result of an artistic development process.